flutter/website/src/desktop.md

   by following the instructions provided in the [README][].

 [Photo Search app][]
-: A sample app built as a desktop application that uses the following desktop-supported plugins:
+: A sample app built as a desktop application
+  (for both macOS and Linux) that uses the following desktop-supported plugins:
   * [`file_chooser`][]
   * [`menubar`][]